 Professor Simon BatterburyChair in Political Ecology

-Simon Batterbury is the inaugural Chair in Political Ecology at LEC.
+Simon Batterbury, inaugural Chair in Political Ecology at LEC.
 Also Principal Fellow at the University of Melbourne, Australia.
 My interest is in how people sustain livelihoods and their identities in adverse environmental, political and social conditions.
-I'm most interesed in environmental justice and struggles, sustainable livelihoods in drylands and international development issues, led by social science investigations and the exciting interdisciplinary and multi-scalar field of political ecology, where LEC has particular strengths.
+I'm most interested in environmental justice and struggles, and sustainable livelihoods in drylands and international development issues, led by social science investigations and the exciting interdisciplinary and multi-scalar field of political ecology, where LEC has particular strengths.

-I have worked collaboratively and across disciplines for 25 years, latterly with a fantastic PhD group, that has had 12 PhD and 35 Masters and Honours graduates; and students currently working in Cameroon, Ecuador, Colombia and Indonesia.
+I have worked collaboratively and across disciplines for 25 years, latterly with a fantastic PhD group, that has had 13 PhD and 35 Masters and Honours graduates; and students currently working in Cameroon, Ecuador, and Indonesia.

 Closer to home, I am enthusiastic about alternative social and environmental movements working outside prevailing neoliberal norms, particularly community bicycle cultures - working with Dr. Ruth Lane and former colleagues at VUB in Brussels.